caioteixeira/RollerCoaster/README.md

 On Mac OS X Lion or newer, install XCode from the Mac app store, then go to XCode, and use "Preferences/Download" to install the command line tools.
 In Mac OS X Snow Leopard or older, you must install Mac OS X Developer Tools from the Mac OS X DVD.
-The makefile of the starter code assumes that the pic library locates one level above (i.e. if starter code == /Users/tom/code/assign2, then pic library should be in /Users/tom/code/pic).
+The makefile assumes that the pic library locates one level above (i.e. if starter code == /Users/tom/code/assign2, then pic library should be in /Users/tom/code/pic).
 Please compile the pic library before compiling the code.
 Here is a sequence of commands that get everything compiled:

 	> unzip pic_MacOS.zip
 	> cd pic